Sort by:

 Versatile and easy to incorporate into daily routines, Black Seed Oil is a simple yet effective addition to natural skincare, hair care, and grooming rituals.

-Golden Jojoba Oil – Cold-Pressed & Unrefined
+Golden Jojoba Oil – Organic Cold-Pressed & Unrefined

 Golden Jojoba Oil is a cold-pressed liquid wax extracted from the seeds of Simmondsia chinensis.
 Technically not a true oil, it closely resembles the skin’s natural sebum, making it one of the most universally compatible ingredients in skin and hair care.